Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Kalakund

-Why I go: For the forest vibes and the heritage train ride that still feels like a scene out of an old travel movie.
+Why to go: For the forest vibes and the heritage train ride that still feels like a scene out of an old travel movie.

 Top things to do: